Department of Sociology

 Critical Police Studies; State Violence and Racial Capitalism; Law & Society, Race and Class

-Tyler Wall writes on the political and cultural economies of racialized state violence and security politics, with a specific focus on radical theories of police power and racial capitalist order.
+Tyler Wall writes on the political and cultural economies of racialized state violence and security politics, with a specific focus on radical theories of police power and war power under regimes of racial capitalist order.
 He has published his work in a wide assortment of academic journals such as American Quarterly, Antipode, Radical Philosophy, Social Justice, Theoretical Criminology, Crime, Media, Culture, and Socialist Studies / Études socialistes, among others.
-His co-authored book, Police: A Field Guide, is set to be published by Verso Books in January 2018.
-Currently, Tyler is in the process of writing a book manuscript (under contract with the University of Georgia Press’s Geographies of Justice and Social Transformation series) examining the “police dog” as a diagnostic to explore the racialized dynamics of police, animality, property, and capitalist “civilization.”
+His co-authored book, Police: A Field Guide, was published by Verso Books in March 2019.
+His co-edited book (with David Correia), The Nature of Police, is forthcoming from Haymarket Books.
+Currently, Tyler is writing a book manuscript (under contract with the University of Georgia Press’s Geographies of Justice and Social Transformation series) that takes the “police dog” as a diagnostic of the racialized dynamics of police, violence, animality, property, and capitalist “civilization.”
 He was also an editor for the volume, Destroy, Build, Secure: Readings on Pacification (Red Quill Press).

 - Under Contract: On the Hunt: Racialized State Violence, Carnivorous Capitalism, and the Police Dog (Working title).
 University of Georgia Press, Geographies of Justice and Social Transformation series.